Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 We hyphenate compound adjectives when they appear before a noun (even when the noun itself is omitted for brevity eg A-level).

-A hyphen is used to separate two vowels used together in a word when they are the same vowel, eg co-ordination, micro-organism, co-operate, but reappointed not re-appointed.
+A hyphen is used to separate two vowels used together in a word when they are the same vowel, eg co-ordination, micro-organism, co-operate.
+Where vowels are different, we do not use a hyphen: it's 'reappointed' not 're-appointed'.

 We do not hyphenate: